RenanMaestrya/RenanMaestrya/README.md

   code: [Typescript, Python],
   tools: [React Native, Expo Go],
-  dream: "Working with what I like the most: programming",
+  dream: "Working with what I like the most: programming", }
-  challenge: "Have at least 1 commit(useful) per day for a whole year."
-}
 ```
   ### Contact: